Why is Fiber Important in Cat Food?

 The Microbiome and It's Interaction With Cat Food With Fiber

-The microbiome refers to the many millions of microbes (bacteria, protozoa, fungi, viruses) that live inside of cats (as well as dogs, humans and other living creatures); this includes a unique gut micobiome in your cat's digestive system.
-This ecosystem of living organisms is fundamental to digestion.
+The gut microbiome refers to the many millions of microbes (bacteria, protozoa, fungi, viruses) that live inside of cats (as well as dogs, humans and other living creatures) digestive systems This ecosystem of living organisms is fundamental to digestion.

 Cats, even though they are carnivores, can benefit significantly from consuming a cat food with fiber.

 One way to classify dietary fiber is based on solubility.
 Soluble fibers tend to dissolve in gastric juices and water in the gut and some soluble fibers turn into gels that can hold water, and make stools easier to pass.
 Insoluble fibers add bulk to the food eaten to help to regulate the transit of foodstuff through the intestines and can help with stool consistency.
 Both soluble and insoluble fibers can be fermentable.
 This means that bacteria in the gut can breakdown these fibers and produce new compounds that, for example, can nourish the cells of the colon.

 Prebiotics in Cat Food With Fiber